Richard Parks: Pontypridd and playing for Wales

 Parks was subsequently signed by Pontypridd RFC for the following season, and in 2001 Parks represented the Welsh Sevens in the 2001 Rugby World Cup Sevens in Argentina.
 Pontypridd won the Principality Cup in 2002 and reached the Parker Pen Shield final losing 22 – 25 to Sale Sharks.

 Many of the Pontypridd squad, including Parks, were called up to represent Wales on a tour to South Africa.
-It was here on tour versus South Africa in Free State Stadium, Bloemfontein that 24-year-old Parks earned his first full international cap on 8 June 2002, in a 34–19 defeat, from the bench.
+He earned his first full international cap on 8 June 2002, coming on as a substitute in a 34–19 defeat to South Africa in Free State Stadium, Bloemfontein.
 He became the 1001st player to represent Wales.

-During the next season Richard was selected for the autumn international series where he gained his second cap against Fiji.
+During the next season, Parks was selected for the autumn international series where he gained his second cap against Fiji.
 A final season at Pontypridd continued and Parks remained in the Welsh squad.
 He was named in the 6 Nations squad but did not feature on a match day.
 During the summer of 2003, he was selected in the preliminary World Cup squad and played warm-up games against Scotland and Ireland.
-However, Parks missed out on final section to the World Cup in Australia.
+However, he missed out on final section to the World Cup in Australia.